WDI-SEA/js-arrays-lab/readme.md

 Copy the exercises below into the repl's **script.js** file and code away!

+## Submitting

-This lab is **a DELIVERABLE**.
-When completed, please slack the link to your repl to your instructors.
+IF lab is **a DELIVERABLE**.
+When completed, ** Fork & Clone ** this reposiotry.
+Then add a `solution.txt` file to this repo and paste your solution code into it (copy/paste from your repl.it).
+Make a pull request after adding, committing, and pushing your code to your fork!

 ## Exercise